SCC Batch Computing

 # Print the elapsed time in minutes and seconds

-print(f"Elapsed time: {int(minutes)} minutes and {seconds:.2f} seconds")
+print(f"Elapsed time: {int(minutes)} minutes and {seconds:.2f} seconds")with the script

 run-cifar-train.sh